AnkurChunekar/velfit-Ecommerce/README.md

   - Price Range
   - Sort Products By Price and Rating
 - Payment Integration ([Razorpay API](https://razorpay.com/)).
+- Unit Testing for all Services, Helpers and Reducers using Jest.

 <p align="right">(<a href="#top">back to top</a>)</p>